benaziziasmae/bikesharing/README.md

 - 81% of the users were subscribers.
 65% of the users were confirmed males and 25% were confirmed females.
 - There is a wide range of the age of the users.
 Younger users tend to use the service for longer rides.
 - Top ride starting locations are in the most touristic and busy areas, as we see here in Manhattan.

+**August Peak Hours**

+- Highest activity hours are from 5:00 PM to 7:00 PM and require the most resources mobilized.
+- The activity from 2:00 AM to 5:00 AM is low so this would be the window for bike maintenance.

+Deliverable 1

+Deliverable 2

+1- Checkout times for users
+2- Checkout times by gender
+3- Trips by weekday per hour
+4- Trips by gender (weekday)
+5- User Trips by Gender by Weekday